FriendlyCaptcha/friendly-docs/docs/getting-started/install.md

 ```

 ::::tip
-#### Using the scripts without a CDN
+#### Using the scripts without a CDN (i.e. self-hosting)

-You can [download the latest release files](https://cdn.jsdelivr.net/npm/@friendlycaptcha/sdk@0.1.31/) and serve them from your own server.
+Using `cdn.jsdelivr.net` is optional.
+If preferred, you can self-host the scripts.
+[Download the latest release files](https://cdn.jsdelivr.net/npm/@friendlycaptcha/sdk@0.1.31/) and serve them from your own server.
 Remember to update these scripts regularly.

+`cdn.jsdelivr.net` is blocked in some jurisdictions, like some parts of China.
+If your website needs to be reachable from these jurisdictions, we recommend that you self-host the scripts.
 ::::